ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-08-30-ioc-container-isolation.md

 Well, you can rely on enterprise integration patterns in the microservice system to avoid the code level integration, but sometimes the best or the only possible solution from the side of performance, architecture, workflow etc. is the code sharing.
 And you have to extract a piece of code in one place to reuse somewhere else.
 And you face the IoC container dependency with inseparable *@Inject,* *@Named, @Autowired* etc.

-Let’s try investigating the best IoC container integration and resolve or avoid the problem above.
+Let's try investigating the best IoC container integration and resolve or avoid the problem above.

 ## IoC container role